-- Staff costs, which primarily consist of teaching salaries and other benefits for the teachers, - Education expenses, which primarily consist of expenses related to educational activities, including teaching material expenses and student activity expenses, - · Rental, utilities and maintenance costs for the learning centers, and - Amortization of leasehold improvement of learning centers.
+- Staff costs, which primarily consist of teaching salaries and other benefits for the teachers, - Education expenses, which primarily consist of expenses related to educational activities, including teaching material expenses and student activity expenses, - Rental, utilities and maintenance costs for the learning centers, and - Amortization of leasehold improvement of learning centers.

-(n) Sales and marketing expenses
+(q) Sales and marketing expenses

 Sales and marketing expenses primarily consist of marketing and promotional expenses, salaries and benefits expenses related to the Group's sales and marketing personnel and other expenses related to the Group's sales and marketing team.
-Advertising expenses primarily consist of costs of donation for the promotion of corporate image and product marketing.
+Advertising expenses primarily consist of cost of funding payments for the promotion of corporate image and product marketing (see disclosure on funding commitment in Note 14).
 The Group expenses all advertising costs as incurred and classifies these costs under sales and marketing expenses.
-For the years ended February 29, 2016, February 28, 2017 and 2018, the advertising expenses were RMB4,290,RMB10,302 and RMB27,033(US\$4,272), respectively.
+For the years ended February 28, 2017, 2018 and 2019, the advertising expenses were RMB10,302, RMB27,033 and RMB26,317(US\$3,933), respectively.

-(p) Government Subsidies
+(r) Government subsidies

 The Group recognizes government subsidies as subsidy income when they are received because they are not subject to any past or future conditions, performance conditions or conditions of use, and they are not subject to future refunds.
-Government subsidies received and recognized as subsidy income totaled RMB299, RMB579 and RMB2,432(US\$384) for the years ended February 29, 2016, February 28, 2017 and 2018, respectively.
+Government subsidies received and recognized as subsidy income totaled RMB579, RMB2,432 and RMB4,150(US\$620) for the years ended February 28, 2017, 2018 and 2019, respectively.

-(q) Income taxes
+(s) Income taxes